 The prevention of sexual violence is possible and should be a statewide priority, as well as a priority of every community.

-Media packet from the National Sexual Violence Resource Center (includes facts, statistics, and resources)
+- “Reporting on Sexual Violence: Tips for Journalists” from the National Sexual Violence Resource Center (includes facts, statistics, and resources)